morea-framework/morea-framework.github.io/src/userguide.md

     % ./morea-merge-upstream.sh

 In some cases merge conflicts can result from this merge.
 Don't worry, they are generally very easy to resolve.
-Contact the Morea framework development team if you need assistance with this process.
+The [GitHub documentation on merge conflicts](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) probably provides everything you need to know.
+If you're still confused, contact the Morea developers for help.

 ## morea-publish